Chuezhang2278/GSOC2020/Proposal.md

 ## Schedules of Deliverables

-### June 1st - June 15th
+### June 1st - June 8th
-- Undertanding sdists/wheels, Caching and how Baseline images are used for unit tests.
+- Undertanding sdists/wheels and how Baseline images are used for unit tests.

+### June 9th - 15th
+- Understand how Caching works and where we will be caching into

 ### June 16th - July 7th
-- To conduct tests on sdists and transfering baseline images over to sdist and have them be generated on new release
+- To conduct tests on
+  - Cache
+  - Sdists
+  - Baseline imaging

 ### June 7th - July 14th
 - Setup CI cache for when test suite is run on new environment